twofaceguy/akka/akka-docs/rst/java/persistence.rst

 the ``persist`` call and the execution(s) of the associated event handler.
 This also holds for multiple ``persist`` calls in context of a single command.

-If persistence of an event fails, the persistent actor will be stopped by throwing ActorKilledException.
+If persistence of an event fails, the persistent actor will be stopped by throwing :class:`ActorKilledException`.
 This can be customized by handling ``PersistenceFailure`` message in ``onReceiveCommand`` and/or defining ``supervisorStrategy`` in parent actor.